 What is a Trolleybus?

-Some modern trolleybuses have an auxiliary means of providing traction power, either from a small diesel engine or a bank of batteries to allow operation away from the overhead wires.
+Some modern trolleybuses have an auxiliary means of providing traction power to allow operation away from the overhead wires, either utilising a small diesel generator or drawing on a bank of batteries.